 Let there be light

 When we talk about light damage to an historic object, we largely mean two things are happening: the fading of pigments and dyes, and the structural weakening of material.
-It’s hard to believe that something seemingly so gentle like light can leave an object mis-coloured and crumbling.
+It’s hard to believe that something seemingly so gentle like light can leave an object faded and crumbling.
 The prevention of this damage is one of the biggest challenges for the conservation team at Ham House.

-We battle against ultraviolet light, which is the most destructive element of light, by fitting a film to every single window pane in the rooms open to our visitors, and there are approximately 740 individual panes to cut and fit for.
+We battle against ultraviolet light, which is the most destructive element of light, by fitting a U.V. film to every single window pane in the rooms open to our visitors, and there are approximately 740 individual panes to cut and fit for.
 We then use special light monitors to measure the light exposure in a room and adjust the blinds accordingly throughout the day to allow in as much daylight as possible while still creating a safe environment for our very old and fragile collection.

 The other experiment measures light diffusion through different types of blinds.
 Two different types have been installed in the Duke’s Dressing Room and the Withdrawing Room.
 Monthly light readings and careful monitoring of the objects within these rooms will tell us which of the two blinds is best at protecting the delicate interiors at Ham House.
 As a baseline to these experiments, a retractable light monitor has also been attached to the roof of Ham House.

 We are constantly striving to improve our management of light at Ham House to provide the most visually stunning experience for our visitors today, while preserving our treasures for other generations to enjoy long into the future.
 Please come visit us to find out more about how we look after Ham House forever, for everyone.

 Looking after our collection and the fabric of Ham House and Garden is a time consuming and costly business.
 Your membership & admission fees, purchases in the restaurant, shop, second hand bookshop and generous donations, directly support conservation work such as this light project.